Garland tries to untangle the Trump legacy at the Justice Department

 Carroll sued Trump for defamation over those comments, and the Justice Department, then helmed by William P. Barr, sought to remove Trump as the defendant and in his place put the United States — a legal maneuver that would effectively end the case, because the law prohibits the federal government from being sued for defamation.

-A district court judge sided with Carroll, but the Justice Department decided earlier this month to continue to seek to defend Trump, infuriating many Democrats.
+A district court judge sided with Carroll, but the Justice Department decided this month to continue to seek to defend Trump, infuriating many Democrats.

 “President Trump’s disgusting comments about Ms. Carroll had nothing to do with his official responsibilities as President, and the whole world knows it,” Democrats on the House Judiciary Committee wrote to Garland.
 “Survivors of sexual assault, among other victims, deserve better.”